Kazuki-tam/vitam/README.md

 ### What's Enduring CSS?

 Enduring CSS is an architecture to write style sheets for large-scale, rapidly changing, long-lived web projects.
-You can get these bellow benefits from Enduring CSS.
+You can get these benefits from Enduring CSS.

 - Isolated, self-quarantining styles
 - Scale to any size